FunnelKit

 Alternatively, you can use other WordPress plugins to auto-complete orders as well.
 Here are some recommendations:

-These WooCommerce order status manager plugins effectively let you streamline the order fulfillment process in your business.
+These WooCommerce order status manager plugins help you streamline order fulfillment in your business.

 How to Set Up Automated WooCommerce Order Status Email Notifications?